freeCodeCamp/guide/src/pages/cplusplus/loops/index.md

   above program we write int i = 0
  ` for(int i = 0)`
  * Then you write the semicolon and then condition until when the loop will be executed.
 In the above code you define i < 1000.
-It means until value of i is less then 1000 execuete the loop.
+It means until value of i is less then 1000 execute the loop.
    ` for(int i=0;i<=1000) `
  * Then you define the incremented value that is how much i has to be incremented in each iteration.
 In the above code we write i++.
 It means value of i will be incremented by 1 every time.